JB-26/website-portfolio/src/blog/2021-08-25-wfh-review.md

 Not yet.

 I think there will always be a need to meet people face to face.
 Whether it's at an office, a conference, an event etc. The need to meet in person will be there.
 Plus, working from home isn't for everyone.
-The office might be a place where someone can focus on their work - so we shouldn't write off the office just yet.
+The office might be a place where someone can focus on their work or they might not have space at home - so we shouldn't write off the office just yet.

 But the technology of today has made it way easier and possible to work from home (no more using RDP for me!)

 ### What next?

-There are a few improvements that I want to make to my home office (such as getting a modern webcam for video calls), and I may have to get around to upgrading my personal PC at some point (but saving up for a house deposit comes first).
+There are a few improvements that I want to make to my home office (such as getting a modern webcam for video calls), and I may have to get around to upgrading my personal PC at some point (but saving money comes first).

 But apart from that, I'll continue to work from home with the setup I have.